-An Accountant/Bookkeeper - responsible for the school's fiscal reporting and oversight of payroll and benefits - has been identified and will be contracted upon charter approval.
+An Accountant/Bookkeeper - responsible for the school's fiscal reporting and oversight of payroll and benefits - will be contracted.
 Similarly, custodial services will also be contracted in compliance with any/all applicable regulations and requirements.

 The Board of Trustees has the final responsibility for fiscal and legal matters and is accountable for the school and its operations.